Jays-C0D3/Autopilot/README.md

 Real time h1 scope update tool.

-Kudos to Twitter @sw33tLi3.
+Kudos to https://twitter.com/sw33tLie.
 Please not that he is the creator of the main tool https://github.com/sw33tLie/bbscope

-Bash automation created by me Twitter: @n00b_n00b_.
+Bash automation created by me https://twitter.com/n00b_n00b_

 Please make any request.
 It is a working project.